How to Start a Private Investigation Business in South Carolina (2026)

 • Social Security number or ITIN

 Processing time: Typically 60-90 days from application submission to license issuance.
-SLED will review your experience, conduct background checks, and verify all documentation.
+SLED reviews experience documentation, conducts background checks, and verifies all submissions.
+Incomplete applications or incomplete experience documentation extend the timeline significantly — submit a complete package from the start.

-• You (or a designated qualified manager) must hold an active individual PI license
+• A qualified manager — you (or a designated person) must hold an active individual PI license

-• Business entity must be registered with SC Secretary of State
+• Business entity registered with SC Secretary of State

-• Separate $10,000 surety bond for the company (in addition to individual bond)
+• Separate $10,000 surety bond for the company (in addition to the individual bond)

 • Proof of company general liability insurance